himanibirhade/Central-User-Management/intro_adding_new_user_to_central.md

 13. Verify the user details and then click `Add User`.

-      The user has been added successfully.
+      The user's account has been added successfully.

+### Updating a User

+This section describes how to update a user on  Central.

+To update a user:

+1. On the `User Management` pane, select `Users`.
+2. Select `Update User`.
+3. Select the user whose details you want to update on Central.
+4. Click `Edit`.
+5. Update the required details.
+6. Click `Save`.

+The user's account has been updated successfully.

-### Deleting the User
+### Deleting a User

 This section describes how to delete a user from Central.